Chaosthebot/Chaos/README.md

 #### Q: What is "general approval" from the community?
 A: Users must vote on your PR, through either a :+1: or :-1: comment or reaction, or a accept/reject pull request review.
 See [Voting](https://github.com/chaosbot/Chaos/blob/master/README.md#voting)

+#### Q: What if ChaosBot has an problem that can't be solved by a PR?
+A: Please open a [project issue](https://github.com/chaosbot/Chaos/issues) and a real live human will take a look at it.